 So that’s the painting steps!
 Now, put it all together, and here is my new kitchen island:

 I really love it.
 Honesty, it makes me feel kinda giddy to look at these pictures, like, “Hey, Look!
 I did that!”

 The barstools were a fantastic find from Kirklands, and add a little rustic-industrial touch.

-I really like too the distressed finish of the island against the smooth, sleek finish of my white cabinets.
+I also like the distressed finish of the island against the smooth, sleek finish of my white cabinets.

 My boys sit on the barstools and kick the back side of the island with their little feet, and the scuffs from their shoes wipe right off.

 Finishing this major project has helped motivate me to finish up the rest of my kitchen!

 I promise you, if I can pull off this makeover, so can you.

 Please share this makeover if you have been inspired by it!

-Want to see where my kitchen started?
+- Want to see where my kitchen started?
 Click here.

 - Want to see how I prep cabinets before I paint with Fusion Mineral Paint?
 Click here.

-Want to see how I installed the custom trim on this island?
+- Want to see how I installed the custom trim on this island?
 Click here.